flowerchecker/taskchain/docs/testing.md

     ```

-## Testing of a part of achain
+## Testing of a part of a chain

-You can also test more task together.
+You can also test more tasks together.
 Class `TestChain` creates chain where some tasks are mocked,
 i.e. their values are not computed but provided on creation of test chain.